dineshkoravi/dineshkoravi.github.io/_posts/2024-04-30-hackthebox-secnotes.md

 ---
 title: HackTheBox - Secnotes
+description: SecNotes is a medium difficulty machine, which highlights the risks associated with weak password change mechanisms, lack of CSRF protection and insufficient validation of user input.
+It also teaches about Windows Subsystem for Linux enumeration.
 date: 2024-04-30 11:50:00 +0530
 categories: [HackTheBox]
 tags: [hackthebox, Medium]
 image:
   path: /assets/img/headers/htb_secnotes.webp
 ---
-## Machine Info

-SecNotes is a medium difficulty machine, which highlights the risks associated with weak password change mechanisms, lack of CSRF protection and insufficient validation of user input.
-It also teaches about Windows Subsystem for Linux enumeration.

 ## Enumeration
 Spawning the machine and adding the IP to `/etc/hosts` as *secnotes.htb*.
 First i will try to do basic scan of all the open ports and then do advanced scan on the open ports, using nmap.